Why is Thailand So Cheap?

-How much does one day in Thailand cost?
+The cost of one day in Thailand

 Those are the assumptions I used to be able to produce the following results.